-Table 2.
-Annual Costs with HD HF and with HDx.
+Table 3.
+Annual Costs with HD HF and with HDx therapy.
 Adapted from Ariza et al. HD HF: high flux hemodialysis; HDx: expanded hemodialysis; ESA: erythropoietin stimulating agents.

-Expanded hemodialysis (HDx) enabled by Theranova (MCO) dialyzer membrane has shown promise as an important advancement in chronic dialysis-related care, with efficient removal of conventional/large middle molecules and the potential to improve patient outcomes while maintaining QoL.
+The MCO dialyzer membrane has shown promise as an important advancement in chronic dialysis-related care, with efficient removal of conventional/large middle molecules and the potential to improve patient outcomes while maintaining QoL.
 This analysis shows that HDx therapy statistically and significantly reduces hospitalization days and lowers doses of medications (including those used in-center), in a real-world setting over a period of two years.
-These reductions suggest a potential cost savings of \$593 USD per patient, per year with HDx therapy enabled by the Theranova (MCO) dialyzer membrane.
-In addition, the results on utility projections provided initial evidence that HDx was associated with stable EQ-5D utility scores, over time.
+These reductions suggest a potential cost savings of \$593 USD per patient, per year with the MCO dialyzer membrane.
+In addition, the results on utility projections provided initial evidence that HDx therapy was associated with stable EQ-5D utility scores, over time.

-A switch to HDx therapy was associated with a significant reduction in hospital days and medication usage (including ESA and iron), suggesting potential savings of \$593 per patient, per year (or ~\$4/treatment) with HDx/Theranova.
+A switch to HDx therapy was associated with a significant reduction in hospital days and medication usage (including ESA and iron), suggesting potential savings of \$593 per patient, per year (or ~\$4/treatment) with the MCO dialyzer.